 Amulet may be marketed toward children, but it is a delight for all ages.
 Its beautiful art is something out of a dream while its characters are rooted in the trials and growth of reality.
 If you want a clean story with some predictable aspects but also like to be surprised, Amulet will not disappoint.

 The following video is a trailer for the eighth book.
-It is the perfect way to introduce the books, but beware of spoilers.
+It is the perfect way to introduce the series, but beware of spoilers.

 + Gorgeous art